boardintelligence/kvm-crate/README.md

 * libvirt for managing guests
 * openvswitch for networking (and GRE+IPSec for connecting OVS on several KVM servers)

-As it stands the libvirt shipped with Ubuntu 12.04 does not come with support for openvswitch.
-Hence I've prepared some custom libvirt 1.0 packages that are used instead (prepared from the Ubuntu raring sources).

 ## Configuring a KVM server

 First all make sure the following things hold true:

-1. Your intended KVM server host exists and runs Ubuntu 12.04 LTS
+1. Your intended KVM server host exists and runs Ubuntu 12.10
-2. The host is included in your hosts config map
+2. The host is included in your hosts config map with a proper config
-3. You have downloaded the custom libvirt deps to "custom-debs/" somewhere on the classpath

-As for step 3 the custom debs are too big to distribute with kvm-create and are instead downloaded onto the machine pallet is run from, then transferred over the KVM server target for install.
-An example script of how and where to place the files can be found in the provided *download-custom-debs.sh* script.

 Step 2 will be described in more detail shortly, let's first see how the call looks (assuming you are use'ing the kvm-create.api namespace):